-[See Credit by Examination for Advancement/Acceleration on page 48, Course Credit on page 47, and Students in Foster Care on page 91.]
+[See Credit by Examination for Advancement/Acceleration, Course Credit, and Students in Foster Care.]

 A Student Who Is Homeless

 A student who is homeless will be provided flexibility regarding certain district provisions, including:

 - Proof of residency requirements; - Immunization requirements; - Educational program placement (if the student is unable to provide previous academic records or misses an application deadline during a period of homelessness); - Credit-by-examination opportunities at any point during the year (if the student enrolled in the district after the beginning of the school year), per State Board of Education (SBOE) rules; - Assessment of the student's available records to determine transfer of credit for subjects and courses taken before the student's enrollment in the district; - Awarding partial credit when a student passes only one half of a two-half course; - Eligibility requirements for participation in extracurricular activities; and - Graduation requirements.